marklogic/mlxprs/README.md

 ## Features

 * Syntax highlighting and IntelliSense for MarkLogic Server-Side JavaScript and XQuery
-* Interactive debugging of JavaScript running in Data Hub Service or MarkLogic, including attaching to in-flight requests and inspecting live variables (_XQuery coming soon._)
+* Interactive debugging of JavaScript and XQuery running in Data Hub Service or MarkLogic, including attaching to in-flight requests and inspecting live variables
 *  Real-time query evaluation of JavaScript or XQuery against a live Data Hub Service or MarkLogic instance

 _JavaScript debugging requires version 2.0.0+ of the MarkLogic extension and [MarkLogic 10.0-4+](https://developer.marklogic.com/products/marklogic-server/10.0)._